Post No.: 0433

 Just some musings today as a shape-shifting frisky furmiliar who often takes on the form of a human being.
 As you might guess, taking on these multiple perspectives is going to have some profound effects on my mind.

-…I’m wondering are humans truly smarter than other (known) animals?
-Are humans always better at learning than other animals?
+…I’m wondering are humans truly smarter than all other (known) animals, as in non-human animals, in every single way?
+Are humans always better at learning than other animals in the animal kingdom?

 Well some skills take humans a long time to learn whereas other animals learn them much faster, such as navigating by the stars or the Sun.
 It therefore depends on what specific innate predispositions a certain animal has to learn something, and there are many things that humans cannot learn without extensive instruction or the use of special equipment that other animals will easily learn whilst in their infancy – including navigating by detecting electric or magnetic fields, or sensing infrared or ultraviolet light, which humans cannot innately do at all.
 (It has been claimed that (some) humans possess limited magnetoreception, although even if true it’s nowhere near strong enough to navigate with.)

 Humans also don’t have adaptive camouflage, gills, wings and many other things that other animals have that humans might call a ‘superhero power’!
 One special ability of furry dogs is that they can smell people’s butts coming from a mile away; although I’m not saying this as a boast because it’s a curse. :S Woof!